All Nite (Don't Stop): Chart performance

-The song's chart success was largely affected by the blacklist of Jackson's singles and music videos which followed her controversial Super Bowl halftime show incident.
-It peaked at number 33 on Billboards Mainstream Top 40 chart, number 19 on Bubbling Under Hot 100 Singles, and number one on Hot Dance Club Play.
+The song's chart success was largely affected by the blacklist of Jackson's singles and music videos which followed her controversial Super Bowl halftime show incident with Justin Timberlake.
+The song did not chart on the US Billboard Hot 100 chart, but did peak at number 33 on the Mainstream Top 40 chart, and number one on the Hot Dance Club Play chart.
 It also reached number eight on Hot Dance Airplay.
 In March 2008, after the release of Jackson's tenth studio album Discipline, the song reached number 40 the Hot Singles Sales chart, four years after its initial release.
 Internationally, it was released as a double A-side with "I Want You".
 In Australia, "All Nite (Don't Stop)" debuted and peaked at number 24 on the issue dated July 4, 2004, staying on the ARIA Charts for 10 weeks.
 In New Zealand, it peaked at number 39 during its only week on the chart.

 In the United Kingdom, "All Nite (Don't Stop)" debuted and peaked at number 19 on the UK Singles Chart on the week of June 19, 2004, spending five weeks on the chart.
 Music Week magazine noted that despite Jackson's high-profile promotional visit to the region, she had not had a top 10 single since "All for You" (2001).
 In Belgium, it peaked at number 21 in the Flemish region, while reaching one position lower in Wallonia.
 In Italy, the song entered the singles chart at number 47, and reached number 30 weeks later, spending five weeks inside the chart.
 In the Netherlands, "All Nite (Don't Stop)" entered the singles' chart at number 95 during the week of June 26, 2004.
 It eventually reached number 35, staying a total of five weeks on the chart.
 On the Swiss Singles Chart dated June 20, 2004, "All Nite (Don't Stop)" debuted at number 78, reaching its peak of number 76 the next week, spending only four weeks on the chart.